microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-02.md

 For this challenge, you will deploy several Metric alerts for your VMs, but this time you will use Bicep templates instead of the Azure Portal.
 You will get familiar with a new type of alerts - Activity log alert.
 The Azure Monitor Activity log is a platform log in Azure that provides insight into subscription-level events.
 The activity log includes information like when a resource is modified or a virtual machine is started.

-You will also be asked to install the Azure Monitor Agent on the Virtual Machine Scale Set (VMSS) and configure new Data Collection Rules (DCRs) by using Infrastructure-as-Code approach.
+You will also be asked to install the Azure Monitor Agent on the Virtual Machine Scale Set (VMSS) and configure new Data Collection Rules (DCRs) by using an Infrastructure-as-Code approach.

 ## Description